stacks-network/docs/src/pages/references/clarity-language.md

 export { convertClarityRefToMdx as getStaticProps } from '@common/data/clarity-ref'
 import { ClarityKeywordReference, ClarityFunctionReference } from '@components/clarity-ref'

-# Clarity Language Reference

-This file contains the reference for the Clarity language.

 ## Clarity Type System

 The Clarity language uses a strong static type system.
 Function arguments